Whenever you let up before the job is done, critical momentum can be lost and regression may follow.

 - Train Teams and Launch the ART

-At this stage of the implementation, the first big events are now in your rearview mirror.
-You’ve trained teams, launched the first ART, and held a Program Increment (PI) Planning session.
+At this stage of the implementation, the first big events are now in the rearview mirror.
+Teams have been trained, the first ART is launched, and the first Program Increment (PI) Planning event has been held.
 The result of all this effort is an empowered, engaged, and aligned team-of-Agile-teams ready to begin building solutions that deliver value.

-Before you move on to that critical work it’s important to understand that training and planning alone do not make the newly formed teams and ARTs Agile.
+Before moving on to the critical work of the train, it’s important to understand that training and planning alone do not make the newly formed teams and ARTs Agile.
 They simply provide the opportunity to begin the journey of becoming Agile.
 To support this journey, leadership—and SAFe Program Consultants (SPCs) in particular—must be mindful that knowledge does not equal understanding.
 It takes time to achieve effective team-level Agile practices and behaviors (typically several PIs), which is why significant effort must be made to coach ART execution.

 While new SPCs often focus on enabling the program level roles and ceremonies, the foundation of Program Execution is built upon is a competency in Team and Technical Agility.
 SPCs must also provide coaching to Agile Teams.